MicrosoftDocs/msteams-docs/msteams-platform/toolkit/provision.md

 When you create a new project, you get all the Azure resources to be created.
 The generated ARM template defines all the Azure resources and helps to create required Azure resources during provision.
 When you [adds new capability/resource](./add-resource.md) to an existing project, the updated ARM template reflects the latest change.

 > [!NOTE]
-> Azure services incur costs in your subscription, you can refer to [pricing calculator](https://azure.microsoft.com/pricing/calculator/) to understand an estimate.
+> Azure services incur costs in your subscription, for more information on cost estimation, see [pricing calculator](https://azure.microsoft.com/pricing/calculator/).

 ### Resource creation for Teams Tab application